Camora0/Wasteland-Reborn/loreout.md

 ### An Introduction

-LoreOut is a modernized full redesign of Fallout 4, with over 800 mods to build the a highly refined and perfected experience of the game.
+LoreOut is a modernized full re-design of Fallout 4 with over 800 mods to create a highly refined and perfected game experience!

 #### A Note About Difficulty

-Loreout is built around a custom Survival difficulty setting.
+Loreout is built around a custom tweaked Survival difficulty setting.
 This is the only staff and volunteer supported difficulty setting.
 While LoreOut is built to retain the general aesthetic and gameplay feel of vanilla Fallout 4, many general overhauls have been added; most importantly those that touch on difficulty.
-As such, we implore you, as a new player, to read through what the mods mentioned do, read up on the perks and skills available in You are Exceptional, and most importantly, don't get discouraged. difficulty is highly adjustable but finely tuned for a more involved experience out of the box.
+As such, we implore you as a new player to read through what the mods mentioned do.
+Read up on the perks and skills available in You are Exceptional, and most importantly, don't get discouraged!
+Difficulty is highly adjustable, but is finely tuned for a more involved experience right out of the box.

 #### Hardware Requirements

 An SSD is ***ABSOLUTELY REQUIRED***.
-Hard Disk Drives (HDDs) are, unfortunately, too slow for stable performance (and can cause install or other general issues) due to the nature of the HDD itself.
+Hard Disk Drives (HDDs) are unfortunately too slow for stable performance (and can cause install or other general issues) due to the nature of the HDD itself.

 **For ~90-120FPS @ 1080P**
 1. CPU: AMD Ryzen 7 5700x3D / Intel Equivalent